jdlph/Path4GMNS/README.md

 19. Introduce special events with affected links and capacity reductions (v0.8.4)
 20. Synthesize zones and demands (v0.8.5)
 21. Add support for Apple Silicon (v0.8.5)
+22. Enhance parsing functions with more robustness (v0.8.6)
+23. Fix crucial bug in column generation module which will lead to wrong results if a zone has multiple nodes (v0.8.6)
+24. Fix crucial bug in setting up the capacity of each VDFPeriod instance if the input is missing from link.csv (v0.8.6)

 Detailed update information can be found in [Releases](https://github.com/jdlph/Path4GMNS/releases).